interactivereport/scRNAsequest/README.md

 docker pull sunyumail93/scrnasequest
 ```

-Start the docker container.
-This command maps the `demo` directory under scRNASequest to `/demo` in the container:
+Initiate the docker container.
+This command uses -v to map the `demo` directory under scRNASequest to `/demo` in the container:

 ```
 docker run -v `pwd`/demo:/demo -d sunyumail93/scrnasequest